For urgent consular assistance call

 International money transfer agencies aren't available to Australians in Cuba.

 Authorities have detained and deported travellers without access to funds.
-If you're caught without money in Cuba, you can try to have funds transferred via Asistur SA.
+If you run out of money in Cuba, you can try to have funds transferred via Asistur.
 Services don't run on weekends and can take several days.
+To contact Asistur, call +53 7866 4499.

 ATMs are limited outside Havana.
-Have a variety of ways of accessing your money, including:
+Make sure you have a variety of ways of accessing your money, including:

 Take an emergency supply of cash, including enough to leave Cuba if your bank cards don't work.